Grain Free Coconut Cupcakes, Keto Friendly

 - Cool completely before frosting.

-- Whip butter until very smooth.
-Add in cream cheese.
+- Whip cream cheese very smooth.
+Add Butter.
 Whip again until very smooth.

 - Add vanilla.
 Mix.